July 23, 2022

 Where: Where was SEO first started

-SEO first began in the ‘wild west’ of the worldwide web where borders and countries had no relevancy in the exchange of information.
+SEO first began in the ‘wild west’ of the world wide web where borders and countries had no relevance in the exchange of information.
 Some instances of the phrase “search engine optimization” can be seen cataloged around 1997 and some anecdotal evidence has been given about its origins but the term SEO did not start becoming more used in publications until the early 2000s.

 When: What year was SEO invented